 Wow!
-I get a lot of emails, but it’s rare to get one that’s well written and well expressed.
+I get a lot of emails, but it’s rare to get one so well written and well expressed.
 And that’s important, because the nature of these experiences are often subtle and somewhat difficult to put into words.
-A few of the things you report are somewhat common, and, fortunately, easy to put into words.
+A few of the things you report however are common, and, fortunately, easy to put into words.
 They come up again and again with people who have this type of reaction to cannabis:

 – persistent negative thoughts